rubyworks/tomparse/README.md

 If you are unfamiliar with TomDoc, an example TomDoc comment for a method looks something like this:

-    # Duplicate some text an abitrary number of times.
+    # Duplicate some text an arbitrary number of times.
     #
     # text  - The String to be duplicated.
     # count - The Integer number of times to duplicate the text.